Etiopathogenesis

 • decreased heart rate variability

-• hypo-/anhidrosis (damage to sweat cells and autonomic nervous system)
+• hypo-/anhidrosis (from damage to sweat cells and the autonomic nervous system)

 • vestibulocochlear system impairment